 Once the ground beef starts to brown, add the garlic.
 I don't add the garlic in earlier because it could burn.
 Burnt garlic is horrible and should be avoided at all costs.
 I used about 6 garlic cloves and minced them for about 1 Tablespoon of minced garlic.

-If you love cooking with garlic, this garlic press is fantastic.
+If you love cooking with garlic, this (affiliate link)garlic press is fantastic.
 It's so much less expensive to buy whole heads of garlic and mince your own.

 Sauté until the meat is at least 50% cooked through.
 This takes just a few minutes.
 Deglaze the pot with 1 cup of beef stock and make sure to scrape along the bottom of the pot to remove anything that could be stuck on.